What is MLA Style and When Should You Use It?

-The MLA citation style was established by the Modern Language Association of America (MLA), and is most commonly used in the liberal arts and humanities, especially in the fields of language and literature.
-The examples in this guide show you how to cite the most commonly used sources.
+The MLA citation style was established by the Modern Language Association of America (MLA) and is most commonly used in the liberal arts and humanities, especially in the fields of language and literature.
+When in doubt, just ask your professor which style to use.

-For additional citation examples and further MLA style information, please refer to the MLA Handbook, 8th Edition.
-Copies are available in Smith Library, Wanek Center Learning Commons and the SOE Resource Center (R808.02 G35m 2016).
+For additional citation examples and further MLA style information, please refer to the MLA Handbook.
+Copies are available at all three library locations, under the call number: R808.02 G35m 2016